Date of Degree

 Includes bibliographical references (pages 144-166).

 Copyright 2012 Rebekah Ruth Bartelt

 Bartelt, Rebekah Ruth.
-"Characterization of GRB2 and SOS1 binding downstream of TCR activation." dissertation, University of Iowa, 2012.
+"Characterization of GRB2 and SOS1 binding downstream of TCR activation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.